Skip to Main Content

 Judicial Experience

 In 2004, Judge Binette was the “first ever” judge to be elected to the newly created fourth judgeship in Erie County, Ohio.
-He was elected to a six-year term.
+He was elected to a six-year term beginning in 2005.

 In his first year on the Bench, the first jury trial he presided over was a “cold case”, which involved a rape that had occurred ten (10) years earlier.
 The jury convicted the defendant with DNA evidence being the lynchpin that linked the defendant to the crime, in spite of the fact that the victim was unable to identify her assailant.
 The Court of Appeals subsequently affirmed the conviction.
-Judge Binette was re-elected in 2010 for a second term, and 2017 for a third term.
-During his terms on the bench Judge Binette has presided over 75 Jury / Bench trials, which include both Criminal and Civil cases.
-The Criminal trials that he has presided over consist of cases of Murders, Rapes, Shootings, Criminal Gangs and Drugs.
-The Civil trials consist of Medical Malpractice, Personal Injury, Property/Construction Disputes and Contractual Fraud.
-One of his most recent Civil trial resulted in a verdict of over one million dollars against an insurance company for acting in Bad Faith.
+Judge Binette was re-elected in 2010 for a second term beginning in 2011, 2016 for a third term beginning in 2017, and in 2022 for a fourth term beginning in 2023.
+During his terms on the bench Judge Binette has presided over 100 Jury / Bench trials, which include Criminal, Civil, Protection Order and Domestic Relation cases.
+The Criminal trials that he has presided over consist of cases of Murders, Rapes, Shootings, Burglaries, Assaults, Drugs, and a Criminal Gang case.
+The Civil trials consist of Medical Malpractice, Personal Injury, Property / Construction Disputes, Contracts, Employer torts, and Fraud.
+Some of the Civil trials resulted in a verdict of over 6 million dollars against a local hospital, while another was for 1 million dollars against an insurance company for acting in Bad Faith.

 In addition to his Judicial duties at court, from 2012 to 2017 Judge Binette was the Administrative Judge over the Erie County Adult Probation.
 During that time Judge Binette, has been instrumental in securing numerous grants from the State of Ohio in an amount close to two million dollars.
 Those grants were used to expand the Adult Probation Department to include Probation Officers for Intensive Supervision, Electronic Monitoring, House Arrest, Thinking for Change, Community Service, and Non-Support of children cases.
 Judge Binette also took actions to provide better security at the Probation Department, including implementing some of the security measures recommended by the Ohio Supreme Court Security Service Division.

-As a former Probation Officer, and Assistant Prosecutor, Judge Binette has a desire to see defendants change their lives to fulfill their purpose in life.
-In that regard, along with his administrators Vicki Fitzgerald and Lori Rickenbaugh are actively involved with community leaders that implement programs designed to effect positive change in the lives of defendants, their families and this community.
+As a former Probation Officer, and Assistant Prosecutor, Judge Binette has a desire to see defendants change their lives for the better to fulfill their purpose in life.
+He and his staff, through their actions strive to effect positive change in the lives of defendants, which will positively affect their families and this community

-Conversely, Judge Binette believes that law-abiding citizens should not be made to feel like prisoners in their own homes.
+Conversely, Judge Binette believes that law-abiding citizens should not be made to feel like prisoners in their own homes out of fear of being victimized in the community.
 In that regard, he strongly believes that those citizens who deviate from a law-abiding lifestyle that impinges upon the security of other citizens should be held legally accountable for their actions through the Criminal Justice System.

-For citizens seeking relief through our justice system by the filing of civil actions, he believes those matters should be resolved in a timely manner, without lingering for years unanswered.
-Resolution of most cases hinges on the expeditious manner in which a Court sets filing dates, conducts Case Management Conferences, rules on Motions, and establishes Trial Dates.
-Judge Binette has and will continue to make it a priority that these obligations are efficiently and expeditiously managed.
+For citizens seeking relief through our justice system by the filing of Civil, Domestic Relations, or Civil Protection actions, he believes those matters should be resolved in a timely manner, without lingering for years unanswered.
+Resolution of most cases hinges on the expeditious manner in which a Court sets filing dates, conducts Case Management Conferences and Pre-trials, rules on Motions, and establishes Trial Dates.
+Judge Binette and his Magistrates, have and will continue to make it a priority that these obligations are efficiently and expeditiously managed.